Home

 The shadow aspect is obsessive passion that completely takes over our lives and negatively impacts on health and well-being.

-Aphrodite is a perfect example of the Lover as the Greek myths are littered with tales of her affairs and her vendettas against her rivals.
+Aphrodite is the Greek Goddess of Love , a perfect example of the Lover archetype.
+Her myths are littered with tales of her love affairs and her vendettas against her rivals.

 The Lover: